 Treatment often involves the use of a clear plastic appliance known as an occlusal splint pictured below.

-Our philosophy is to always considers the most conservative treatment approaches first.
-TMJ surgery is the last option and only considered if the jaw joint has pain that cannot be managed in any other way, has severe degeneration, or if the patient has exhausted all other treatment approaches.
+Our philosophy is to always consider the most conservative treatment approaches first.
+TMJ surgery is the last option and is only considered if the jaw joint has pain that cannot be managed in any other way, has severe degeneration, or if the patient has exhausted all other treatment approaches.

 Schedule Your Consultation

 If you have some of the symptoms described above and feel that you would benefit from treatment, schedule your consultation today for an evaluation of your TMJ issues and creation of a plan to help you feel better.

 Dr. Van Stralen offers a number of dental treatments that can keep your mouth healthy and your smile beautiful.
 Contact us today!